Communicating the sum of sources over a network: Discussion and Future Work

 \section{Discussion and Future Work}

 In this work, we have introduced the problem of multicasting the sum of sources over a network.
-This is a first step towards extending network coding to the general problem of communication functions over networks.

 We have shown that in networks with unit capacity edges, and unit-entropy sources, with at most two sources or two terminals, the sum can be recovered at the terminals, as long as there exists a path between each source-terminal pair.
 Furthermore, we demonstrate that this characterization does not hold for three sources (3s)/three terminal (3t) networks.
 For the $3s/3t$ case we show that if each source terminal pair is connected by at least two edge disjoint paths, sum recovery is possible at the terminals.
 In each of these cases we present efficient network code assignment algorithms.

-Since the initial publication of the results in Sections \ref{sec:two-s-n-t} and \ref{sec:n-s-two-t} in \cite{ramamoorthy08}, the result for the $n$ sources, two terminals case has been proved in an alternate manner in \cite{raiD09} by considering the reversed network (see \cite{koetterEHM04,riis07} for related work).
-The 3-sources, 3-terminals example in Section \ref{sec:counter} was found independently by Rai et al. \cite{raiDK09}.
-However, their proof only rules out linear network codes.